quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

    :default: EXT:iconpack/Configuration/Iconpack/Default.yaml

-   Path to the YAML configuration file containing the default options for all installed icon packs.
+   Path to the YAML configuration file containing the default options for all installed iconpacks.
 Leave this field blank to disable it, or use your own configuration file.
-If you specify your own file here, it will overwrite the default options for all icon packs, unless they contain their own options.
+If you specify your own file here, it will overwrite the default options for all iconpacks, unless they contain their own options.
    Please also note that you must specify a corresponding CSS file for rendering the respective options in the YAML file with the key *optionsCss* (see example below).